25-Year-Old NJ Woman ‘Charged With Attempting To Overthrow The Government Of Zimbabwe’ Because Of These Tweets

 — Amnesty International – SARO (@AmnestySARO) November 6, 2017

 Mugabe has been ruling in Zimbabwe since 1980, first as Prime Minister and then as President.
 Critics argue that he has been growing increasingly authoritarian in clamping down dissenters lately and cutting down on free speech.
 Now 93, he is reported to be paranoid about enemies overthrowing his government.
-It is quite ironic that Martha O’Donovan has been charged for subversion, a charge which was also leveled against Mugabe himself when he was a young school teacher tired with British imperialism in the African continent.
+It is quite ironic that Martha O’Donovan has been charged with subversion, a charge which was also leveled against Mugabe himself when he was a young school teacher tired of British imperialism in the African continent.

 Great Questions of our time: